Skip to main content

 • Doing expensive startup work on every event wakeup.

-• Putting too much feature logic in popup or content-script code when it actually needs privileged coordination.
+• Putting too much feature logic in popup or content-script code when it actually needs background-level browser API access.

 Best practices